jboxman/owncloud-quickstart/index.md

     Creating docker_owncloud_1 ... done
     ```

-1. To confirm ownCloud is listening on port `8080` execute: `docker-compose ps`:
+1. To confirm ownCloud is listening on port `8080` run `docker-compose ps`.
+You
+    will see output similar to the following:

     ```
     $ docker-compose ps